ameyayeg/Instacurve/README.md

 3. Bootstrap styling
 4. Active storage

 To install locally, make sure you have Ruby 2.7.2, Rails 7.0.1 and Postgres installed on your computer.
+Then:

 * clone the project
 * run ```bundle install```